jordan-public/zircuit-prolog-preexectution/README.md

 final result should be an empty stack.

 Considering the simplicity of the above operations, special SP1 "precompiles" can be developed for table membership checking, term Unification, and stack implementation.
-The only remaining part is looping through the execution trace and checking that at the end of the loop, the stack is empty.
+Besides some arithmetic operations, the only remaining part is looping through the execution trace and checking that at the end of the loop, the stack is empty.

 Note that Prolog needs 2 stacks (call stack + backtrack stack) for execution.
 However, for checking of the execution trace it only needs one, as the non-determinism is already